EntilZha/entilzha.github.io/content/pages/about.md

 I am a 5th year PhD candidate in Computer Science at the [University of Maryland at College Park](http://www.cs.umd.edu/).
 I work in the [Computational Linguistics and Information Processing (CLIP) Lab](https://wiki.umiacs.umd.edu/clip/index.php/Main_Page) with [Jordan Boyd-Graber](http://www.umiacs.umd.edu/~jbg/).
 My research interests center around creating datasets and machine-learning models for knowledge-centered natural language processing.
-In particular, I am interested in question answering, conversational information-seeking, and building better datasets.
+In particular, I am interested in question answering and conversational information-seeking.
 I expect to graduate from the PhD program between December 2020 and May 2021.
 In my free time, I am an avid skier, climber, and hiker.